bkkuan/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* type `list` then enter, then command `delete 2` deletes the 2nd member in the address book.
+* Input `list` and press enter.
+Then type `delete 2` deletes the 2nd member in the address book.
-* type `find n/ Betsy` then enter, then command `delete 1` deletes the 1st member in the results of the `find` command.
+* Input `find n/ Betsy` and press enter. then type `delete 1` deletes the 1st member in the results of the `find` command.

 ### Clearing all entries : `clear`